AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InheritanceExtensions/IsDerivedFromAttributeType.md

 InheritanceExtensions.IsDerivedFromAttributeType Method
 =======================================================
-AutomationML 2.1 APIDetermines whether the specified attribute defines an inheritance relation from the attribute, uniquely identifiable by the given attribute type path.
+Determines whether the specified attribute defines an inheritance relation from the attribute, uniquely identifiable by the given attribute type path.
 The attribute type path may contain an alias.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)